ronaldgao/ronaldgao.github.io/_posts/posts/2017-07-03-first-post.md

 Computer Vision:

-* An Invitation to 3-D Vision: From Images to Geometric models.
+* An Invitation to 3-D Vision: From Images to Geometric models (Ma, Koˇseck´a, Soatto, Sastry)
-* Computer Vision: Algorithms and Applications by Richard S
+* Computer Vision: Algorithms and Applications (Richard S)
-* Computer Vision: A Modern Approach (I think you can buy a solution set for this one)
+* Computer Vision: A Modern Approach (Forsyth, Ponce)
-* Multi-view Geometry in computer Vision
+* Multi-view Geometry in Computer Vision (Hartley, Zisserman)

+Optimization:
+* An Introduction to Optimization (Chong, Zak)